ISDM's Response to Covid-19

 The novel coronavirus pandemic has driven us all to take on newer strategies, tools and solutions that we hadn’t anticipated ever before.
 During this time of crisis and uncertainty, ISDM continues to be guided by its core values of equity, compassion, justice and courage.
 All the measures that the institution has taken during this phase lean on these values.

-We have also been working relentlessly towards structuring the PGP DL programme in ways that are safest and most relevant for the students of the next cohort, 2020-21.
-Whilst making efforts to draw a balance between delivering the programme through a mixed media of online and physical sessions, we have continued to reach out, interview and counsel prospective students who wish to take this journey with us and emerge as successful leaders and managers in the development space.
-We encourage those who wish to know more about the programme to reach out to the admissions team here.
+We have also been working relentlessly towards structuring the PGP-DM program in ways that are safest and most relevant for the students of the next cohort, 2020-21.
+Whilst making efforts to draw a balance between delivering the program through a mixed media of online and physical sessions, we have continued to reach out, interview and counsel prospective students who wish to take this journey with us and emerge as successful leaders and managers in the development space.
+We encourage those who wish to know more about the program to reach out to the admissions team here.

 All teams at ISDM including our admissions, research and communications teams have been working from home ceaselessly to ensure that we don’t let COVID 19 affect the achievement of our audacious ambitions.
 We have emerged a stronger team, a more resilient family and even more compassionate professionals through this crisis.
 Our work now and in the future will remain undeterred and we will together reach our goal of developing able, professional and value driven Development Managers whose work will impact millions of lives in India and the world.

 We are grateful for the trust of our partners, donors, students, parents and prospective candidates during these trying times.
 Adversity helps us all become better, stronger and more resolute.
 And we will look forward to continued work and collaborations with all of you.